moorepants/dissertation/motioncapture.rst

 of the motion class.

-The correlated coefficients were used to form six different classes of motions, Table :ref:`Table 3 <tabMotionClasses>`, each made up of combinations of the previously described motions in :ref:`Figure 8 <figMotions>`.
+The correlated coefficients were used to form six different classes of motions, Table :ref:`Table 10.3<tabMotionClasses>`, each made up of combinations of the previously described motions in :ref:`Figure 10.8<figMotions>`.

 .. _tabMotionClasses: